 Why do I hear long bursts of noise on the Minneapolis 147.225 repeater?

 The Minneapolis 147.225 repeater is a digital-capable repeater.
-If you are hearing what sounds like squelch noise on the output, that is a digital voice conversation.
-To eliminate hearing this noise on your radio, turn on your CTCSS decoder (Tone Squelch) to 162.2hz.
+If you are hearing what sounds like squelch noise or a diesel engine on the output, that is a digital voice conversation.
+To eliminate hearing this noise on your radio, turn on your CTCSS decoder (Tone Squelch) to 162.2hz (for K-Link) or 123.0 (local only).
 You will still hear all analog calls.

 If you would like to join in on the fun with Yaesu’s System Fusion digital system, check out Yaesu’s selection of digtal radios.